 - a policy or procedure detailing what information you provide to clients on initial contact; - details of your procedures for obtaining and documenting information about positions/assignments.
-This must be carried out in line with Regulation 18 of the Conduct Regulations, which states that certain information must be obtained from a client and documented - this information is laid out above under 'Work-seeker checks', that is, the information that must be given to work-seekers about their assignment; - AWR details of your processes for obtaining and documenting 'equal treatment' information from a client in cases where an agency worker will complete a evidence that you provide written information to clients about work-seekers that you propose to them.
-In line with the Conduct Regulations, this information must include confirmation of the identity of the work-seeker, confirmation that the work-seeker has the experience, training, qualifications and any authorisation that the client considers necessary or that are required by law or by any professional body, and confirmation that the work-seeker is willing to work in the position.
+This must be carried out in line with Regulation 18 of the Conduct Regulations, which states that certain information must be obtained from a client and documented - this information is laid out above under 'Work-seeker checks', that is, the information that must be given to work-seekers about their assignment; - AWR details of your processes for obtaining and documenting 'equal treatment' information from a client in cases where an agency worker will complete a 12-week qualifying period; the REC has a model form, 'Document G Information Request Form', that you can adopt for this purpose; - evidence that you provide written information to clients about work-seekers that you propose to them.
+In line with the Conduct Regulations, this information must include: confirmation of the identity of the work-seeker; confirmation that the work-seeker has the experience, training, qualifications and any authorisation that the client considers necessary or that are required by law or by any professional body; and confirmation that the work-seeker is willing to work in the position.
+Customer Service We seek assurance that customer service standards are in place.
+Evidence required: a copy of your customer service policy and evidence that this is communicated to staff; evidence of mechanisms in place to measure your service to clients and candidates, which could include, for example, surveys, telephone calls, site visits; details of how customer feedback has led to any improvements in your service to customers.
+Health and Safety We seek assurance that staff understand, follow and document their obligations with regards to obtaining and transmitting health and safety information.
+Evidence required: that you obtain from a client and document health and safety information about assignments in line with the Conduct Regulations, which require that you must ask clients about any risks to health and safety known to the client and what steps the client has taken to prevent or control such risks; that you pass this information on to work-seekers in writing within three working days of giving the information verbally, as required by the Conduct Regulations - typically this is given to work-seekers along with the other written assignment information laid out above under 'Work-seeker checks'.
+Advertising We seek assurance that adverts comply with the Conduct Regulations.
+Evidence required: Examples of adverts that are compliant with the Conduct Regulations - adverts must: be clear as to whether they are for temporary or permanent work: include the full name of the employment agency or business; and, if a rate of pay is stated in the advert, the advert must also include the location and nature of the work, and the minimum experience, training and qualifications the work-seeker would need in order to receive that rate of pay